stevejhiggs/blog/src/content/blog/pnpm-monorepo-internal-libraries.md

 ## tsdown is the solution

 In order to fix this we perform a bundle as part of the build process.
-The problem is that traditionally bundlers have not supported this particular configuration (I want minimal node service) that well.
+The problem is that traditionally bundlers have not supported this particular configuration (I want minimal a node service) that well.
 I've tried various tools but always ran into random issues.

 Trying out the latest version of tsdown all my problems appear to be resolved though with a few small tweaks to the default config: